Anwar: Ignore vote of no confidence claim against PM | Borneo Post Online

-The Port Dickson Member of Parliament said that he was in Parliament since this morning.
+The Port Dickson Member of Parliament said that he was in Parliament since yesterday morning.

-‘’Ignore the message because it is fake news, it is a heavy matter, not correct.
-I have been in Parliament this morning,’’ he told reporters at the Parliament lobby today.
+“Ignore the message because it is fake news, it is a heavy matter, not correct.
+I have been in Parliament this morning (yesterday),” he told reporters at the Parliament lobby yesterday.

 As such, Anwar said the fake message was seen as an effort by parties who wanted to see Pakatan Harapan (PH) weakened.